VertexCache/VertexCache/README.md

 # What is VertexCache
 VertexCache is a straightforward in-memory caching system designed with a strong emphasis on security.
-It supports a range of algorithms and offers multi-index caching capabilities, allowing for efficient data retrieval using one primary key and two secondary keys.
+It supports a range of algorithms and offers **multi-index** caching capabilities, allowing for efficient data retrieval using one primary key and **two secondary keys (optional)**.

 VertexCache is implemented in Java and uses a straightforward, string-based protocol call VCMP (VertexCacheProtocolMessage) for message delivery, which is transmitted over the wire as bytes.